armi-ne/Electric-SkateBot-Python/README.md

 #2: Made after 48% completion of CodeCademy Course, total hours spent learning python: 33

 Inspired by: Test V2 and Jinra's Version.
 Both of which will be uploaded for reference.

-# Python-tests
-Here I'll be testing out code for my work in progress python esk8 bot